-Mobilization of international finance: International schemes developed by governments aim to raise and channel significant public and private finance to countries in the Global South (Box 1).
-International schemes could bring together a range of actors with a stake or interest in biodiversity, primarily governments, international organizations, as well as private sector and financial institutions, civil society, and IPs and LCs organizations.
+Large mobilization of international public finance: International schemes developed by governments aim to raise and channel significant public and private finance to countries from the Global South (Box 1).
+International schemes could bring together a range of actors with a stake or interest in biodiversity, including governments, international organizations, as well as private sector and financial institutions, civil society, and IPs and LCs organization.